MineoGames/MineoGames.github.io/_posts/2020-08-12-VERSIONING_GIT_LFS.md

 - **A prerequisite is to [install the dotnet-lambda global tool from AWS](https://github.com/aws/aws-extensions-for-dotnet-cli).**
 - **A prerequisite is to have created a S3 bucket to host the lambda function elements (stack modele, code build).**

-To achieve this, you have to use the Lambda version of the solution : *hosting\Estranged.Lfs.Hosting.Lambda*.
+To achieve this, you have to use the Lambda version of the solution: *hosting\Estranged.Lfs.Hosting.Lambda*.

 1. Clone [https://github.com/MineoGames/Estranged.Lfs](https://github.com/MineoGames/Estranged.Lfs) on your PC
 2. Edit *Estranged.Lfs\hosting\Estranged.Lfs.Hosting.Lambda\aws-lambda-tools-defaults.json*	 to fill the variables